CalvinY8/job_crawler/README.md

 search through jobs more efficently

 how it works:
-The user specifies search terms and number of pages to get from indeed.
+The user specifies search terms and number of pages to get from indeed.</br>
 From each resulting job posting, the crawler will get 7 fields: title ,company ,location ,easilyApply ,urgentlyHiring ,summary ,link